Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 __Changed behavior__

 * Organizations which have no activity in greater than 180 days will be notified of their inactivity and potential removal if no activity occurs within the organization in the next 30 days.
-Previously, this process only occurred if the organization had all its subscriptions expired for more than the inactivty window.
+Previously, this process only occurred if the organization had all its subscriptions expired for more than the inactivity window.
 With this change, since organizations created via signup may have no subscriptions, they will also be subject to this process.
 Organizations marked as license or contract holders or those which have a Support Access Code set are excluded from this process.

 __Improvement__